falcosecurity/falco-website/content/en/docs/source.md

 * `MAKE_JOBS`: passed to the -j argument of make

 A typical way to run this builder is the following.
-Assuming you have checked out falco and sysdig to directories below /home/user/src, and want to use a build directory of /home/user/build/falco, you would run the following:
+Assuming you have checked out Falco and Sysdig to directories below /home/user/src, and want to use a build directory of /home/user/build/falco, you would run the following: